Frequently Asked Questions

 - Behavioral Science

 If a student has not taken any of these general education courses as an undergraduate or during the summer and needs to take them as part of the graduate program, it may add to the length of the student's program.
-Follow this link for detailed information about general education requirements.
+Follow this link for detailed information about background requirements.
 Click the following link to see a sample SLP program for students with a full background or without a background.

 Is there funding available and can I apply for it?